 One year later, in 1978, 60 Minutes revisited the three men and found that all three had continued to enjoy active, vigorous lives free of the symptoms of heart disease.
 At this time, Nathan Pritikin, Dr. David Lehr, and his associate Dr. Robert Bauer founded the Pritikin Longevity Center in Florida.

-In 1984, just months before Nathan Pritikin died from complications related to his decades-long fight with leukemia, the National Institutes of Health published the "Lipid Research Clinical Trial," the definitive study confirming that lowering cholesterol reduces heart disease risk.
+In 1984, just months before Nathan Pritikin died, the National Institutes of Health published the "Lipid Research Clinical Trial," the definitive study confirming that lowering cholesterol reduces heart disease risk.
 Its publication was a great source of comfort to Nathan Pritikin.
 Now, he knew, his work would continue, and many more lives would be saved from cardiovascular-related diseases.

 When Nathan died, the results of his autopsy were published in the New England Journal of Medicine, and showed that Nathan Pritikin's arteries were free of any signs of heart disease, and were as "soft and pliable" as a teenager's.
 "In a man 69 years old," wrote pathologist Jeffrey Hubbard, M.D., "the near absence of atherosclerosis and the complete absence of its effects are remarkable."